microsoft/vscode-iot-workbench/README.md

 # Visual Studio Code extension for IoT Workbench

 Welcome to Visual Studio Code extension for **IoT Workbench** <sup>preview</sup> !
-The iot-dev-env extension makes it easy to code, build, deploy and debug your IoT project for DevKit in Visual Studio Code, with a rich set of functionalities.
+The iot workbench extension makes it easy to code, build, deploy and debug your IoT project for DevKit in Visual Studio Code, with a rich set of functionalities.

 ## Prerequisites
 Arduino IDE is required.
 Please install it from [here](https://www.arduino.cc/en/main/software#download).